johnnyreilly/typescript-go-considered-brilliant/README.md

 You could see the impatience in the community, as people started making their own efforts to speed up TypeScript by building their own implementations.
 Most notable here was [DongYoon Kang](https://github.com/kdy1/); the creator of SWC.
 SWC, amongst other things, implemented the transpilation aspect of TypeScript.
 Donny decided to see if he could implement the type checker as well, again using Rust.
 He then switched to [attempting a port using Go](https://kdy1.dev/2022-1-26-porting-tsc-to-go).
 After some time he then switched back to [trying to implement in Rust](https://kdy1.dev/2022-10-27-open-sourcing-stc).

 It didn't end up succeeding, but the fact there were people out there willing to try this demonstrated the desire for performance in the community.
 At some point a port was likely to succeed, and if it wasn't driven by the actual TypeScript team it would probably have landed the ecosystem in a tricky situation.
-Some kind of port of TypeScript to a language other than TypeScript seemed to be inevitable.
+A port of TypeScript, to a language other than TypeScript, seemed to be inevitable.
 And here we are.

 ## Performance